Lecture notes on Malliavin calculus in regularity structures: Main result and sketch of proof

 with the understanding that the l.~h.~s.~ vanishes unless $|\beta|\geq2+3\alpha$.
 Note that for $\beta=0$ we have $\Pi^-_{x \, \beta=0} = \xi$, which is independent of $x$ anyway, see \eqref{ck62}. \end{remark}

 We note that \eqref{ao65} contains several pieces of information: The local degree of regularity of $\Pi_{\beta}$ is of the (negative) order $\alpha$; however, in $x=0$ $\Pi_{\beta}$ (on average) vanishes to order $|\beta|\geq\alpha$; finally, at infinity $\Pi_{\beta}$ grows (on average) at order $|\beta|-\alpha$.
+The first exponent in \eqref{ao65bisimproved} is expected, since on a heuristic level the cubic terms in the hierarchy \eqref{ao44} have regularity $3\alpha$.
 We note that the appearance of the exponent $3\alpha$ already points towards \eqref{ap43}.

 \begin{proof}[Proof of \eqref{ao65} \textnormal{\&} \eqref{ao65bisimproved}] We give the proof of \eqref{ao65bisimproved}, the proof of \eqref{ao65} proceeds analogously.
 We may appeal to \eqref{temp01} in its component-wise version, to which we apply the convolution operator $(\cdot)_r$ from \eqref{ck30} and which we evaluate at $x$; using the triangle inequality w.~r.~t.~the norm $\mathbb{E}^\frac{1}{p}|\cdot|^p$ and then H\"older's inequality we obtain